osanj/osanj.github.io/content/post/simple-multi-line-detection-in-hough-space/index.md

 (https://travelnevada.com/wp-content/uploads/2021/03/Highway50_Desktop.jpg)

-Processing above image with the algorithm sketched above, we can generate the following images that show the intermediate steps (Hough space on the left, binarized image below).
-Notice how the Hough space is updated in each iteration where the previous maximum as well as the surrouding values are removed.
+Processing above image with the described algorithm, we can generate the following images that show the intermediate steps (Hough space on the left, binarized image below).
+Notice that each line in the binarized image is removed and how the maxima plus more is disappearing in the Hough space every iteration.
 The script to generate the images including the Hough numpy implementation can be found [here](data/simple_hough_multiline.py).

 Step #0